jeremyzyang/jeremyzyang.github.io/thought.md

 <ins>On my frustration with English dictionaries</ins>

 They do two things that frustrate me.
 They either explain a world I don't know with another word that I don't know, or even worse, they explain a word with itself.
 I didn't know it is possible to bootstrap in languages?
 I was looking up the word _vexatious_ on Webster dictionary the other day and it says _causing vexation_, still don't know what it means.
 Then I search for _vexation_ it says _the quality or state of being vexed_.
 Really?
-I felt annoyed and I still don't know what vexed means til this day.
+I felt annoyed and still don't know what vexed means till this day.

 [home](./)